 In addition to our priority grantmaking, we offer other funding opportunities.
-Through funds like the FEDCO Charitable Foundation, J.B. & Emily Van Nuys Charities and the Thelma Pearl Howard Foundation, we offer grants that support a variety of approaches and issue areas.
+Through funds like the FEDCO Charitable Foundation and the Thelma Pearl Howard Foundation, we offer grants that support a variety of approaches and issue areas.
 Through our Program Related Investment loans, we seek to expand the pool of lending capital available to build the capacity of Los Angeles nonprofits.
-We also currently offer a request for proposals focusing on addressing elder financial abuse.
 Each opportunity has different timelines, requirements and goals, so please read the information provided carefully.

 The FEDCO Charitable Foundation was created when the FEDCO chain of stores closed in 1999.
 After creditors and employee benefits were paid in full, the remaining assets of more than $7 million were used to establish the FEDCO Charitable Foundation, a supporting organization of the California Community Foundation, whose staff is coordinating the grant distribution process.

 - You must teach K-12 full-time at a public or charter school in one of the following school districts: LAUSD, LACOE, ABC, Culver City, Norwalk-La Mirada or Pasadena Unified.

 - Approval from your school administrator is required with the grant application.

 - Your project should be connected to core curriculum standards and include all students in your class.

 - Your project should include engaging and creative experiential learning activities linked to common core standards or integrate community related topics. (e.g. a nature-themed field trip, a series of experiments, a visit to a museum or cultural institution or community involvement).

 - Your project should increase student academic achievement in one of four areas: language arts, math, science or social studies.

 - Your project must include a final group project for all participating students.